 A key output of the NPAR project was the development and submission of the national policy for parliamentary approval.
 Ghana was one of the very first countries in Africa to achieve this.
 Equally important was the collection of baseline resistance data to inform the policy decisions, as such information was not regularly collected.
 Also important to recognize as a sign of Ghana’s hard work and emerging expertise on the topic, Martha Gyansa-Lutterodt has become a spokesperson for low- and middle-income countries looking to address the issue.
-In 2014 and 2015, Martha for example spoke on behalf of the African Union at the World Health Assembly on antimicrobial resistance.
+In 2014 and 2015, Martha spoke on behalf of the African Union at the World Health Assembly on antimicrobial resistance.

-Throughout project, the platform placed an emphasis on cross learning and sharing of experiences, sending representatives from Ghana to speak about their work to multiple international gatherings, including meetings with Chatham House, at Wilton Park, and with ReAct Africa.
+Throughout the project, the platform placed an emphasis on cross learning and sharing of experiences, sending representatives from Ghana to speak about their work to multiple international gatherings, including meetings with Chatham House, at Wilton Park, and with ReAct Africa.
 Additionally, some members of the platform participated in some international meetings, workshops, seminars and fora, to share the experience from Ghana, learn from other participants, as well as contribute in the development of resources for addressing resistance to antibiotics.

 Although central to the project, working within a political process involving so many different stakeholders was also challenging.
 In the beginning it was difficult to reach consensus on details of the background studies, resulting in long delays and the need to extend deadlines.
-Another struggle was that despite interest, the members of the management team often found it difficult to devote the time needed to platform activities since they had other full time responsibilities to attend to.
+Another struggle was that despite interest, the members of the management team often found it difficult to devote the time needed to platform activities since they had other full time responsibilities.

 One of the main takeaway messages was the importance of identifying champions that are interested in taking up the issue of antimicrobial resistance.
 Champions like Martha help take the issue forward and engage others for support even when confronted with competing challenges.
 Another lesson is the importance to ensure support for dedicated staff time for such an undertaking.
 Funds for staff time, and commitment from the MOH can help to facilitate this.